 Make the same cuts from side to side.

 This increases the surface area for the rub and gives the juices a place to pool while the meat cooks.
 Splendid!

-If you want to just add the rub at this point you can, or you can add a binding agent to help the rub to stick.
-This is so the rub sticks to the meat real good instead of falling off while you're flipping it over, moving it around, etc.
+If you want to just add the rub at this point you can certainly do that, or you can add a binder to help the rub to stick.
+This is to help the rub stick to the meat instead of falling off while you're flipping it over, moving it around, etc.

 Just a little drizzle all over will do the trick.